 The event is presented by the Bastille Day Festival Society.
 The non-profit organization aims to promote French culture around Vancouver.

 Bastille Day is a French national holiday.
 It takes place each year on July 14th which is the anniversary of the storming of the Bastille.

 The storming of the Bastille is an important holiday in France because it marks the beginning of the French Revolution back in 1789.
 Originally built as a medieval fortress, the Bastille was later converted into a state prison.
 It has become a symbol of royal authority and repression.

 In keeping with the original date, the holiday is celebrated each year on July 14th.
-The 2021 Vancouver festival, however, took place on Sunday, July 11th.
+The 2022 Vancouver festival, however, takes place on Saturday, July 16th.

 To learn more about the festival visit the Vancouver Bastille Day Festival website.

 Other articles that might be of interest include the following: